 Professor Louise Wilkinson, Canterbury Christ Church University

-This conference will take place at the Canterbury Cathedral and registration will open in 2020.
-A registration fee is payable at the time of booking.
+This three day conference will take place on Zoom Webinar and a registration fee is payable at the time of booking.

 Image: Pilgrims travel to Canterbury, window nV.7. (c.
 1180s) © Dean and Chapter of Canterbury Cathedral